Howell Township, New Jersey: Healthcare

-Most of Howell Township is served by the CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School.
-The main hospital campus is located in neighboring Freehold Township.
-The facility has 287 beds and is the county's fourth-largest employer.
+Most of Howell Township is served by the CentraState Healthcare System, which is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
+The main 287-bed hospital campus is located in neighboring Freehold Township and services the central New Jersey region.
+The healthcare network offers additional services through its various family practices.
+Family practices accessible to Howell include locations in Jackson Township and Colts Neck Township.

 The next closest major hospitals to the township are Monmouth Medical Center's Southern Campus in nearby Lakewood, Jersey Shore University Medical Center in nearby Neptune, and the Hamilton division of Robert Wood Johnson University Hospital.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Howell Township include: